Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 # Get Started with Speech Recognition using REST API

-With Microsoft Speech API you can develop applications using REST API to convert spoken audio to text.
-This article will help you to do speech recognition via REST end point.
+With Microsoft Speech API, you can develop applications using REST API to convert spoken audio to text.
+This article helps you to do speech recognition via REST end point.

 ## Prerequisites

 #### Subscribe to Speech API and get a free trial subscription key
-To access the REST end point, you must first subscribe to Speech API which is part of Microsoft Cognitive Services (previously Project Oxford).
-After subscribing, you will have the necessary subscription keys which are needed in the following operations.
+To access the REST end point, you must first subscribe to Speech API, which is part of Microsoft Cognitive Services (previously Project Oxford).
+After subscribing, you will have the necessary subscription keys that are needed in the following operations.
 Both the primary and secondary keys can be used.
 For subscription and key management details, see [Subscriptions](https://azure.microsoft.com/en-us/try/cognitive-services/).

 #### Precorded audio file
 In this example, we use a recorded audio file to illustrate the usage of the REST API.
 Please record a short audio file of you saying something short (e.g.: *"What is the weather like today?"* or *"Find funny movies to watch."*).
-The Microsoft Speech API also supports exteranl microphone input.
+The Microsoft Speech API also supports external microphone input.
 Please see the [sample applications](samples) for how to use microphone input.

 > [!NOTE]
-> The example requires that audio is recorded as wav file with **PCM single channel (mono), 16000Hz**.
+> The example requires that audio is recorded as wav file with **PCM single channel (mono), 16000 Hz**.

 # Getting started
 To use Speech API REST end point, the steps are as follows: